karimnyumba/WasteTech/README.md

 - **AI and IoT Integration:** WasteTech utilizes AI and IoT technologies to optimize waste collection, sorting, and recycling processes.
 This enables efficient waste management and reduces the burden on manual sorting.
 - **Blockchain Technology:** By leveraging blockchain, WasteTech ensures transparent and traceable waste tracking and management.
 This enhances accountability and promotes a circular economy.
 - **Creation of Utility Recyclables:** WasteTech focuses on creating utility recyclables from waste materials, transforming them into valuable resources.
 This promotes a circular economy and minimizes waste generation.
+- **Gamification of Plastic Waste:**WasteTech incorporates a gamification element to encourage active citizen participation.
+Through a mobile application, users can track their waste disposal habits, earn points, and compete with friends.
+Educational challenges and rewards motivate individuals to reduce, recycle, and properly dispose of plastic waste, fostering community engagement.
+-**Tokenized System for Plastic:**WasteTech aims to establish a tokenized system for plastic waste management.
+Users can earn tokens by practicing responsible waste disposal, participating in recycling programs, and reducing plastic usage.
+These tokens can be redeemed for rewards like discounts or public transportation credits, promoting a circular economy and sustainable behaviors.

 ## Installation
 1. Clone the repository: